|Reports on Sapphire Radeon RX 580 8GB in Mac Pros (macOS 10.14.x, 10.13.x, 10.12.6)|

 So far the card has been very quiet - my WD USB Time Machine external USB backup drive is much more audible than the Radeon.
 FCP-X, Aperture, Photoshop and After Effects CS5 all feel more responsive.

 Let me know if you have any questions about my setup or tests.
 Thanks for maintaining a great Mac resource!

 "I just got my brand new Pulse Radeon RX 580 8GB video card from a company out of Chicago called CDW.
 (Computer Discount Warehouse?)
 The card cost me about $390 with the tax and shipping.
 I think I got lucky because many of these cards are selling for $500+.
-(I assume it's the Sapphire Pulse Radeon RX 580 8GD5.)
+(Above retail, due to demand from crypto miners at the time.)

 The Pulse Radeon RX 580 8GB works on the Mac Pro 2009-2012 OOTB.
+(IIRC macOS 10.12.6 and later.)
 The drivers were built into Sierra & High Sierra.
 It is essential (IMHO) to use the SwitchResX app to set your Resolution to the desired 4k or 5k monitors, which (in my case) is scaled at 2560X1440@ 60hz.
 (He's using an LG 32UD59-B 4K 32in Display, scaled due to the menu text size at 3840x2160 native rez.)

 In the About this Mac in Sierra 10.12.6 it will show up as an AMD R9 xxx 8192 MB.
 In High Sierra you will see the full name correctly.
 There are no problems at start-up.
 You will see a brief start-up screen and then right to your log-in.
 It's great and fast.